 After your morning surf, why not head to Dots Bay House, Jasper House or Salt for a yoga class.
 Both offer daily classes for around $7.

 Whilst it’s only a stone’s throw away from Hiriketiya, the beaches could not be any more different and so I’d highly recommend you visit both if you have time.

 Talalla Beach is a calm, relaxed oasis offering a longer stretch of shoreline when compared to Hiriketiya.
-The waves are smooth and virtually non-existent, making it the perfect spot for children or those who’d prefer to unwind on a Lilo in the middle of the ocean.
+The waves are smooth and virtually non-existent, making it one of the best beaches for families or those who’d prefer to unwind on a Lilo in the middle of the ocean.

 I spent a few hours enjoying the empty beach, lazing on a sunbed and sipping on fresh fruit juice before heading back to Hiriketiya for some sundowners.